Tag: belief premium

 The FT Looked Where the Light Was, Not Where the Signal Lived

 In late 2025, the Financial Times (November 29, 2025) reported that China’s jewellery retailers were struggling as the global gold price broke new records.
 The FT mistook a retail slowdown for a demand slowdown.
 It looked at jewellery because jewellery is visible.
 But the real driver of the gold breakout moved elsewhere: into bars, coins, and disciplined household hedging.
 Jewellery contraction is not demand destruction; it is demand migration.
+As households pivot away from decorative jewellery, we are seeing an unprecedented surge in the demand for 1oz minted gold bars as a portable wealth vehicle.

 Choreography — The Investment Engine Beneath the Retail Story

-While jewellery weakened, bar and coin demand surged.
 Global retail investment logged four consecutive quarters above 300 tonnes.
 According to data from the World Gold Council, Q1 2025 alone saw global bar and coin demand hit 325 tonnes (15% above the five-year average), with Q3 2025 hitting 316 tonnes.
 China drove much of this increase, posting its second-highest quarter ever for retail investment demand in Q1 2025.
 ETFs added another 222 tonnes, reflecting a synchronized belief premium.

 Field — China’s Household Hedge: Bars Replace Ornaments